Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

   - expanded the inputbox dialog of macro.
 It is resized automaticaly when the message is long than default size.
   - changed '\n' character not raw character but meta character as LF code.
   - changed the message box of macro from dialog border to resizable.
+  - set '23' to port number when the hostname start with 'telnet://' and port number was not specified.

 2006.7.26 (Ver 4.42)
   - updated to new TeraTerm icon file(teraterm.ico, vt.ico).
 Special thanks to Tatsu Sakamoto.